What To Know Before Renting an RV

 Class B / Camper Vans

-Class B’s and Camper Vans are the smallest types of motorhome.
+Class B’s and Camper Vans are the smallest types of motorhomes.
 If you’re comfortable driving a van, these are pretty much equivalent.
 Camper van rentals can be a great way to save money and have stress-free driving!
-They are also the perfect RV rental for a cross country trip!
+They are also the perfect RV rental for a cross-country trip!

 Class B Campervan Rental